sriyanm/sriyanm/README.md

 # Hi there, I'm Sriyan! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with expertise in a range of programming languages, frameworks, and databases.
 My focus is on building efficient and scalable systems, and I enjoy leveraging AI and cutting-edge technology to solve real-world problems.
-I am currently searching for an internship for Summer 2025, Fall 2026, or Summer 2026, so please reach out at sriyan@umich.edu!
+I am currently searching for an internship for Fall 2026 or Summer 2026, so please reach out at sriyan@umich.edu!

 ## 🖥️ Tech Stack: